 In the post-COVID era, an unprecedented number of people have experienced at least temporary remote working arrangements for themselves.
-This means that they’ve received a crash course on the collaboration tools, benefits, and pitfalls of remote work.
-Organizations that were successful in adapting to remote work have been able to recognize its benefits.
+This means that they’ve received a crash course on the collaboration tools, pitfalls, and benefits of remote work.
+Organizations that were successful in adapting to a remote workforce have been able to recognize its benefits.
 On the other hand, those that struggled may have been left with a negative impression that may cause them to avoid it when possible in the future – to their detriment.
-The landscape of remote working and the lens in which we view the economy has been forever changed.
+The landscape of working remotely and the lens through which we view the economy has been forever changed.

 The first major benefit of engaging remote workers is that it makes it easier to find talent.
 Your talent pool is expanded to a national, hemispherical or even global level, depending on what it is you’re looking for.
 With this expanded talent pool comes the ability to find candidates who are a better fit for your role, versus competing for the best of what’s locally available.
 It also helps employers “shop around” with respect to price point vs. ability, considering how variable the cost of living (and thus salary expectations) can be from place to place.
 For example, we’ve found that there’s a sweet spot in placing Latin American developers with US companies – the price is right and there’s a lot of experienced talent there, all in an overlapping timezone.

 The second major benefit is cost savings.
 We’ve already discussed the benefit of sourcing from different markets with a lower cost of living, but there are additional points to consider.
 Not having to pay for office space and related expenses, plus worker benefits, all add up to significant savings for an organization.
 However, it’s worth noting that some of these savings are expected by freelancers to be passed on to them since they’re responsible for their own workspace, benefits, long-term savings, and so forth – so it can be included in their hourly rates.
 Still, it regularly nets out to lower costs for the client.